HARPLab/restaurant_permutations_simulator/README.md

 Assets/BarProps/Scenes/Demo.unity
 ```

+To run this simulator, you should download Unity.
+This simulator is developed in Unity 2019.3.2f1 version.

 At this point, there is no function to play the series of animations.
 The instructions below shows how to apply a single animation to the character.

 ## Insturction: How to apply animation to character